Undecimal: Alleged use by the Pañgwa

-Today, Pañgwa is understood to have decimal numbers, with the numbers six and higher borrowed from Swahili.
+Pañgwa undecimal counting was not confirmed by later research, and the idea is now believed to have been an error.
+Today, Pañgwa is understood to have decimal numbers; the numbers 'ten' and higher have been influenced by or borrowed from Swahili.

-Base-11 in the history of measurement
+In the history of measurement

-Shortly after the French Revolution, the Academy of Sciences established a committee (la Commission des Poids et Mesures) to standardize systems of measurements, a popular reform that was an early step toward creating the international metric system.
-On 27 October 1790, the committee reported that they had considered using duodecimal (base 12) as the basis for weights, lengths/distances, and money because of its greater divisibility, relative to decimal (base 10).
-However, they ultimately rejected the initiative, deciding that a common scale based on spoken numbers would simplify calculations and conversions and make the new system easier to implement.
+In June 1789, mere weeks before the French Revolution began with the storming of the Bastille, the Academy of Sciences established a committee (la Commission des Poids et Mesures) to standardize systems of weights and measures, a popular reform that was an early step toward creating the international metric system.
+On 27 October 1790, the committee reported they had considered using duodecimal (base 12) as the basis for weights, lengths/distances, and money because of its greater divisibility, relative to decimal (base 10).
+However, they ultimately rejected the initiative, deciding a common scale based on spoken numbers would simplify calculations and conversions and make the new system easier to implement.
 Mathematician Joseph-Louis Lagrange, a member of the committee, was credited with influencing the committee to select decimal.
-The debate over which one to use seems to have been lively, if not contentious, as at one point, Lagrange suggested adopting 11 as the base number, on the grounds that indivisibility was actually advantageous; because 11 was a prime number, no fraction with it as its denominator would be reducible:
+The debate over which one to use seems to have been lively, if not contentious, as at one point, Lagrange suggested adopting 11 as the base number, on the grounds indivisibility was actually advantageous; because 11 was a prime number, no fraction with it as its denominator would be reducible:

 Delambre wrote: "Il était peu frappé de l'objection que l'on tirait contre ce système du petit nombre des diviseurs de sa base.
 Il regrettait presque qu'elle ne fut pas un nombre premier, tel que 11, qui nécessairement eût donné un même dénominateur à toutes les fractions.
 On regardera, si l'on veut, cette idée comme une de ces exagérations qui échappent aux meilleurs esprits dans le feu de la dispute; mais il n'employait ce nombre 11 que pour écarter le nombre 12, que des novateurs plus intrépides auraient voulu substituer à celui de 10, qui fait partout la base de la numération."